Skip to main content

 Topolino's Terrace Breakfast Review

-Breakfast at Topolino's has been getting quite the hype since it opened, so I was thrilled when I snagged a reservation with my fellow Agent Maci on our trip to celebrate Magic Kingdom's 50th birthday.
+Breakfast at Topolino's has been getting quite the hype since it opened, so I was thrilled when I snagged a reservation on our trip to celebrate Magic Kingdom's 50th birthday.

 This restaurant is located on the 10th floor of Disney's Riviera Resort, the newest to open on Walt Disney World property.
 The décor is modern and bright, with floor to ceiling windows and a balcony to continue to take in the views right outside.
 Breakfast is a character dining experience, with Mickey and friends being dressed in their artsy best!
 Park attire is welcome, but you could just as easily get a little fancy and feel comfortable.